 The single most important trend in investing today is the trend towards passive, low-cost index fund investing.

 Legendary investor, John Bogle founded the first index fund in 1975 with $11 million dollars.
-Today, that Vanguard 500 Index Fund (VFINX) has over $400 billion dollars under management for retail investors.
+Today, that Vanguard 500 Index Fund (VFINX) has nearly $235 billion dollars under management for retail investors.

 The Vanguard Group, John Bogle’s investment company, is now one of the largest investment companies in the world.
-They have over $6 Trillion in assets under management (as of January 2020).
+They have over $7.2 trillion in assets under management (as of January 2021).
 Two-thirds of that is in funds or ETFs that track an index.